hku-casr/riscv-overlay/README.md

 `basic` consists of the RISCV core without the BAA and RPA instructions.

-if you want to use the RISCV core that supports the BAA and RPA instructions, please ignore the directory `basic`.
+If you want to use the RISCV core that supports the BAA and RPA instructions, please ignore the directory `basic`.

 ## Installation